Prothrombin Time (PT/INR capillary)

 The prothrombin time (PT) is used as a screening test to detect a deficiency of one or more of the clotting factors of the extrinsic coagulation system (I, II, V, VII, or X) due to a hereditary or acquired deficiency, liver disease, vitamin K deficiency, or presence of inhibitors.
 Inhibitors include specific coagulation factor inhibitors, Lupus-like anticoagulant inhibitors (eg, antiphospholipid antibodies), and nonspecific prothrombin time inhibitors (eg, monoclonal immunoglobulins, elevated fibrin degradation products).

 The PT results produced by different assays may vary significantly as there are differences in the activity of the tissue factor and the instrument used to perform the test.
 Tissue factor is isolated from a variety of sources by assay manufacturers, and different batches may have different activity.
 Calculation of the international normalized ratio (INR) addresses this problem by normalizing the PT result.
-For this reason, INR is used to monitor oral anticoagulant therapy (warfarin or Coumadin).
+For this reason, INR is used to monitor oral anticoagulant therapy (Coumadin).

-Bleeding is the primary adverse reaction associated with warfarin use and is among the top 10 drugs with the largest number of serious adverse events.
+Bleeding is the primary adverse reaction associated with coumadin use and is among the top 10 drugs with the largest number of serious adverse events.
 For these reasons, monitoring therapy closely and adjusting dose accordingly is critical.

 Interpretation of PT and aPTT in Patients with a Bleeding or Clotting SyndromeThe PT is often performed along with another clotting test called the aPTT (or sometimes the PTT or KCCT).
 Comparison of the two results can give your doctor information as to the cause of a bleeding problem.